amskamal/TAB-DROID-Framework/README.md

 **What the notebooks do:**
 - Apply feature selection via `CMIM` / `JMI` to reduce dimensionality
-- Train the proposed model on the selected features
+- Train the proposed model on the selected features, with `TabPFN` used as a tabular classification baseline
 - Use `nanopq` for efficient vector compression and similarity search
 - Evaluate with accuracy, F1-score, confusion matrix, and ROC/AUC